Fogaraté: Background

 As of July 1994, Guerra sold over eight million of copies worldwide of his past studio albums.
 In 1989, Guerra become an international sensation with the release of his studio album Ojala que llueva Cafe.
 The titled track, was inspired on a poem of the poor work conditions of the rural zones.
 His next album, Bachata Rosa, that contains elements of jaz, Cuban Son and Rock sold over 5 millions of units worldwide and won the grammy for Best Tropical Album.
 In 1992, "Areito" (named for the social gatherings of the Dominican Republic's pre-Colombuian Tainios tribe) further strengthened his reputations as the "Tropical Mixmaster" incorporation elements of merengue with Haitian compas, Zairean soukous and bachata to make powerful statements about economic inequality in the Caribbean.
 Following of the end of the Areito World Tour, Guerra started to record a new album at New York.
 Accordionist, Francisco Ulloa and his band traveled from Santiago de los caballeros to help and collaborate with the record the album.
-With the release of the lead single "La Cosquillita", Guerra wanted to made clear his perico ripao (rural merengue) approach on his album.
+With the release of the lead single "La Cosquillita", Guerra wanted to made clear his Perico ripia'o (rural merengue) approach on his album.
 The colorful and energetic cover was done by Roy Lichtenstein, a first for the Latin music industry.